Delivering a tight brand message is paramount to running a business, right?

 Takeaway: Survey your audience, give what they’re asking for.

 Find the gap, fill it.
-Oh, and read Ryan Lavesque’s book “Ask.” 😜
+Oh, and read Ryan Lavesque’s book Ask.
+It’s great!

 Be still my heart.
 I met Jessica and her purple hair under a twinkle-lit patio when she was in Atlanta for her book writing retreat, and her messy, battered coming-of-age story gripped me.
-I’ll let you read it here, but my heart was in my throat.
+I’ll let you read it in her brand new book Shattered, but my heart was in my throat.